RamySaied1/model-and-deploy/README.md

 ************ Avg F1 score 0.8896025692492975    ***************
 ```
 ## Micro service
-### request.py have the test cases to test micro services
+### request.py have the test cases to test the micro service
 To use the micro service you have two options
 1.  * python run.py  (this to run server locally)
     * Python request.py local